snapframework/snap-website/templates/tutorials/snap-api.md

 The above code routes the top level empty path to the original "hello world" action, and the path `echo/` to `echoHandler` (which we haven't written yet).
-More importantly, when it routes `echo`, it captures the next immediate path component (not the rest of the path) into a parameter named `s`.
+More importantly, when it routes `echo/`, it captures the next immediate path component (not the rest of the path) into a parameter named `s`.
 We can access `s`, or any other request parameter, with the function [`getParam`](/docs/latest/snap-core/Snap-Types.html#v%3AgetParam).
-If the request was neither to the top level nor to `echo`, we try to find a file in the current directory with the same name as the request path and serve that.
+If the request was neither to the top level nor to `echo/`, we try to find a file in the current directory with the same name as the request path and serve that.

 Moving on, let's write `echoHandler`, which should just spit back `s`.